 The Cullinan I (or The Great Star of Africa) is set into the mesmerizing Sovereign's Sceptre with the Cross.
 It was cut into a pear-shaped Old European cut diamond, and is the largest diamond in the world, weighing a total of 530.2 carats.

 The majestic Cullinan brooch: pear-shaped Cullinan III hangs off of Cullinan IV (both are referred to as the Lesser star of Africa), the total weight of this brooch is 157 carats.
 Queen Elizabeth revealed that Cullinan III and IV were known in their family as “Granny’s chips”.
-Previously, Cullinan III was placed on top of a crown that Queen Mary (wife of King George V) had bought personally.
-Now it is more commonly worn as a brooch underneath Cullinan IV (as seen in the picture above).
+Previously, Cullinan III was placed on a crown that Queen Mary (wife of King George V) had bought personally.
+Now it is more commonly worn as a brooch underneath Cullinan IV (as seen in the picture below).

 Another brooch featuring Cullinan V, this great 18.9 carat heart-shaped diamond is in platinum, brilliant and old mine-cut diamonds.
 This particular brooch was added into the bodice of one of Queen Mary’s dresses for her to wear at the Delhi Durbar in 1911.
-It is also known as one of Queen Elizabeth’s favourite brooches.
+It is also known as one of Queen Elizabeth’s favorite brooches.